rails/rails/guides/source/active_model_basics.md

 `ActiveModel::Conversion` is a collection of methods that allow you to convert your object to different forms for different purposes.
 A common use case is to convert your object to a string or an integer to build URLs, form fields, and more.

-The `ActiveModel::Conversion` module adds the following methods: `to_model`, `to_key`, `to_param`, and `to_partial_path` to our classes.
+The `ActiveModel::Conversion` module adds the following methods: `to_model`, `to_key`, `to_param`, and `to_partial_path` to classes.

-It is most useful when the class defines `persisted?` and `id` methods.
+The return values of the methods depends on whether`persisted?` is defined and if an `id` is provided.
 The `persisted?` method should return true if the object has been saved to the database or store, otherwise, it should return `false`.
-The `id` method should return the id of the object or nil if it is not saved.
+The `id` should reference the id of the object or nil if the object is not saved.

 ```ruby
 class Person